 BALANCE CARRIED FORWARD TO BALANCE SHEET

-There was no change in the share capital of the Company during the year under review and it, continued at Rs.
-8,51,66,800/- comprising of 85,16,680 Equity shares of Re.10 each fully paid.
+There was no change in the share capital of the Company during the year under review andaccordingly the paid up Equity Share Capital of your Company continued to be Rs.
+8,51,66,800/-comprising of 85,16,680 Equity shares of Re.10 each fully paid as at 31st March, 2025.

-Keeping in view long term objectives of the Company, your directors do not recommend dividend for the year.
+Keeping in view long term prospects of the Company, your directors do not recommend dividend forthe year.

 There is no change in the nature of business during the year under review.